5 Best Pitching Tips From Journalists and Producers

 Here’s what happened….

-Steve Harrison talked for a bit about how to approach journalists and producers to get the best results.
+Steve Harrison talked for a bit about how to approach journalists and producers to get the best results when pitching the media.

-Then dozens of them (from the Today Show to Dr. Oz) filed into the room and each told us what was most important for them.
+Then dozens of them (from the Today Show to O Magazine) filed into the room and each told us what was most important for them.
 How they wanted to be pitched, their pet peeves, and ideas about how to get their attention.

 After that they marched into another room and then we all stood in line for the media we had chosen to pitch them for 2.5 minutes each.
 Whoa!
 Mind spin!
 Eureka!